thurn/violet/equipment.md

 - Headwear - Helmet.
 Iron helm, horns of ivory, etched with scenes from famous battles.
 Spent your move action granting allies an extra attack.
 - Headwear - Helmet.
 Golden helm, covers three quarters of the face, large purple feather.
 Charisma bonus, divine connection, bonus to saving throws, good at resisting fear, get heroism spell when afraid.
 - Bracers - Armbands.
 Hexagonal, cold iron, sized to fit over the biceps, arcane runes.
 Enhance the curse power of a hexblade, add charisma to hexblade attack rolls.
-- Tunic - Robe. +5 to armor class permanently, command it to create a blade barrier.
+- Robe. +5 to armor class permanently, command it to create a blade barrier.
 - Bracers.
 Harsh suns carved, heavy steel bracers, grim versions of sun god.
 Next attack heals.
 - Facewear - Glasses.
 Thin, yellow quartz, the size of two coins.
 Activate to shoot bright light in a cone.
 - Facewear - Glasses.
 Small, clear, crystalline, golden frame.
 Good at spotting, activate to force a shape-shifted creature to resume its natural form.